TOOLS TO HELP YOU LOVE PEOPLE WELL

 These are real-sounding messages — not scripts.
 Edit them, personalize them, make them sound like you.
 The best version of any of these is the one that actually sounds like it came from you.

-"Hey, no pressure at all, but if you've been curious about church or faith things, Easter is coming up and my church does a really good job making people feel welcome.
-I'd be happy to sit with you if you want to check it out."
+"No pressure at all, but I've been thinking — if you've ever been curious about church, my church is a genuinely welcoming place.
+They do a really good job of making people feel at home regardless of where they're coming from.
+I'd be happy to sit with you if you want to give it a try."

 Graphics You Can Share

 These are designed to be shared on your own social media or sent in a personal text message to invite someone you know.
-Some are designed to encourage people — whether or not they ever visit our church — and another focused on our Easter service times.
+These are meant to encourage people — whether or not they ever visit our church.